 Sharing a Card

-At the bottom of the share menu is a member list of all Supernotes users who have access to the card.
+At the bottom of the share menu is a member list of all the regular users who have access to the card.
 You can change user roles, promoting trusted users to Moderators and demoting others to Readers.
 Authors and Moderators are able to remove members permanently.
 For more information about roles find them here.

 Joining a Card

-So you have a Share Code, now what?
+Received a link / four word code to join a card?
 Easy.
 Click (or tap if you're on mobile) the